 Change in Control Severance Benefits.
-In the event of a "change in control" of the Company, as defined in these Severance Agreements, and if the executive's employment is terminated by us or one of our affiliates except for cause (or death or disability), or (in the case of Mr. Chemnitz) he resigns within one month after the first anniversary of the change in control for any reason, or he resigns within two years (three years for Mr. Chemnitz) of the change in control for good reason (as described in the Severance Agreement) Mr. Vijayvargiya and Ms. Chadwick are entitled to receive similar severance benefits to those described above based on a two-year period with the annual incentive amount based on the higher of (1) the target for the year of termination or (2) the average for the three prior years.
-Mr. Chemnitz is entitled to severance benefits, based on a three-year period rather than a two-year period, with the annual incentive amount based on the higher of (1) the target for the year in which the change in control occurs or (2) the highest amount earned after the change in control or in the three years preceding the year of the change in control.
+In the event of a "change in control" of the Company, as defined in the Severance Agreements, and if the executive's employment is terminated by us or one of our affiliates except for cause (or death or disability), or (in the case of Mr. Chemnitz) he resigns within one month after the first anniversary of the change in control for any reason, or the executive resigns within two years (three years for Mr. Chemnitz) of the change in control for good reason (as described in the Severance Agreement), (A) Mr. Vijayvargiya and Ms. Chadwick are entitled to receive similar severance benefits to those described above based on a two-year period with the annual incentive amount based on the higher of (1) the target for the year of termination or (2) the average for the three prior years, and (B) Mr. Chemnitz is entitled to severance benefits, based on a three-year period rather than a two-year period, with the annual incentive amount based on the higher of (1) the target for the year in which the change in control occurs or (2) the highest amount earned after the change in control or in the three years preceding the year of the change in control.
 The Severance Agreements also provide that, in the event of a change in control, the Company will pay the executive a lump sum amount equal to the pro-rata target value of any MIP award for the performance period in which the change in control occurs, disregarding applicable vesting requirements.
 The acceleration of outstanding long-term equity and equity-based awards will be subject under the terms of the applicable award agreements to "double trigger" vesting.
-A termination or demotion following the commencement of discussions with a third party which ultimately results in a change in control will also activate the change in control benefits.
-Payment of the change in control benefits under the Severance Agreements is subject to a reduction in order to avoid the application of the excise tax on "excess parachute payments" under the Code, but only if the reduction would increase the net after tax amount received by the executive.
-In addition, we must secure payment of the change in control benefits under the Severance Agreements through a trust that is to be funded upon the change in control, and, for Mr. Chemnitz, amounts due but not timely paid earn interest at the prime rate plus 7.5%.
-The prime rate is defined as the prime interest rate from The Wall Street Journal.
-We must pay attorneys' fees and expenses incurred by an executive in enforcing his right to change in control benefits under his Severance Agreement.
+An involuntary termination or termination for good reason following the commencement of discussions with a third party which ultimately results in a change in control will also activate the change in control benefits.
+Payment of the change in control benefits under the Severance Agreements is subject to a reduction in order to avoid the application of the excise tax on "excess parach

 Nonsolicitation and Noncompetition Provisions.
-Under the Severance Agreements, each covered NEO generally agrees not to solicit any of our employees, agents or consultants to terminate their relationship with us, to protect our confidential business information and not to compete with us during employment and generally for a period of (1) two years (one year for Mr. Chemnitz) following termination of the NEO's employment by us or one of our affiliates, or (2) one year following a termination of employment for any other reason.
+Under the Severance Agreements, each covered NEO agrees not to solicit any of our employees, agents or consultants to terminate their relationship with us, to protect our confidential business information and not to compete with us during employment and generally for a period of (1) two years (one year for Mr. Chemnitz) following termination of the NEO's employment by us or one of our affiliates, or (2) one year following a termination of employment for any other reason.
 Each executive also assigns to us any intellectual property rights he may otherwise have to any discoveries, inventions or improvements made while in our employ or within two years (one year for Mr. Chemnitz) thereafter.

-Under the Materion Non-CIC Severance Policy each covered NEO generally agrees not to solicit any of our employees, agents or consultants to terminate their relationship with us, to protect our confidential business information and not to compete with us during employment and generally for a period of two years termination of the NEO's employment by us or one of our affiliates.
+Under the Materion Non-CIC Severance Policy each covered NEO agrees not to solicit any of our employees, agents or consultants to terminate their relationship with us, to protect our confidential business information and not to compete with us during employment and generally for a period of two years termination of the NEO's employment by us or one of our affiliates.